luanti-org/docs.luanti.org/content/for-creators/development-setup.md

 including type hints to be shown in your editor.

 We will use [Luanti API](https://git.minetest.land/archie/luanti-api/) as a source of type documentation.
+Please note that this is not an official project and that it is experimental!
+If you would not like to proceed with with downloading that repository, you can adapt the below instructions for the path `<Luanti installation>/builtin` to get untyped completions.

 There are two ways to setup autocompletion with this.